morganjroberts/open-UST/docs/index.md

 ![home-image](img/home-image.png)

-This documentation, and the hardware github repository, are both being expanded.
+This documentation, and the hardware github repository, are continuously being expanded.
 Check back for further updates.